Duke Wu of Wey: Life

-Relation with Bo He of Gong
+Identification with He, Earl of Gong

-Bo He of Gong was a figure mentioned by numerous inscriptions as well as other historical sources.
-However, his identification is not clearly known.
-The Records of the Grand Historian and the Bamboo Annals both recorded that Bo He exiled King Li of Zhou who was carrying out his reign of terror.
-Contemporary Chinese historian Gu Jiegang speculate that Duke Wu of Wey was the one who exiled King Li of Zhou in 841 BCE.
-Duke Wu's name was He, So was the name of Bo He of Gong.
+He, Earl of Gong was a figure mentioned by numerous inscriptions and in the Chinese classics.
+For many years, whether he was a person or literary device was poorly understood.
+Contemporary Chinese historian Gu Jiegang speculated that the Duke Wu of Wey was the one who exiled King Li of Zhou in 841 BCE, and because Duke Wu's name was also He, they posited that the two were the same person.
+However, with excavated texts revealing further detail on the individual, and chronological issues, this appears to be a coincidence, and the theory has thus been largely debunked.

-In Literature
+In literature

-In the earliest collection of Chinese poetry Shih-ching, an ode dedicated to Duke Wu can be found.
+In the earliest collection of Chinese poetry, Shih-ching, an ode dedicated to Duke Wu can be found.
 In the Guó fēng part of Shih Ching, the ode praised Duke Wu for his tolerance of different opinions, his unfaltering desire to learn and his refraining from the abuse of power.
 In the comment of this ode, the author, like Gu Jiegang, also claimed that Duke Wu was in charge of Zhou dynasty's court at a certain point of time.

 This ode was so well known that one of the phrase entered into the common lexicon of Mandarin Chinese.
 In Mandarin, means "to practice", and means "to contemplate".

 If Shih Ching and Gu Jiegang were both true in their claim, the word "Republic/Republican" in Mandarin, Japanese, Korean and Vietnamese "共和" also traces its origin to Duke Wu of Wey.

 Additionally, the Minor court Hymns of Shih Ching collected one of Duke Wu's own work.
 Duke Wu composed the hymn of Bin Zhi Chuyan in order to satirize King You of Zhou's decadent way of life.
 In the Major court hymns, the hymn of Yi (抑, Refrain), was Duke Wu's production as well.
 In Yi, he solicited King Ping of Zhou for his prudence in ruling a country.